On the structure of higher order quantum maps: Acknowledgement

 \section{Acknowledgement}

 I am indebted to Bert Lindenhovius and Gejza Jen\v{c}a for fruitful discussions, and to Adam Jen\v{c}a for technical support.
-The research was supported by the grants VEGA 2/0128/24 and by the Science and Technology Assistance Agency under the contract No. APVV-22-0570.
+I am also grateful to the anonymous referees whose comments helped me to considerably improve the paper.
+The research was supported by the grants VEGA 2/0128/24 and by the Slovak Research and Development Agency under the contract No. APVV-22-0570.
+Funded by the EU NextGenerationEU through the Recovery and Resilience Plan for Slovakia under the project 07I04-04-V05-00114 (AI-ONKO).